top of page

 Not surprising, many bottled drinks are brimming with hidden sugars or artificial sweeteners.
 These are best avoided if you want to create a sugar-free pantry.
 For instance, many vegetable juices, which you might assume are ok as they are just juiced veggies, as actually loaded with sugar to make them taste better.
 Soda, colas and other fizzy drinks aren't any better, and even though they might claim to be sugar-free or diet-friendly, they are full of artificial sweeteners.

-Added Sugars In Spices & Seasonings
+Sugar Found In Spices & Seasonings

-Yes, these are pantry staples that can contain hidden sugars.
+Yes, these are common pantry staples that can contain hidden sugars.
 Read those labels and go for individual spices, or consider blending your own.
 Powdered simmer sauce mixes like cheese sauce, pasta bake seasoning, fajita and taco mix, are a real common culprits for this.

-SUGAR-FREE SWAP: The sugar-free pantry always has a well-stocked herb rack.
+The sugar-free pantry always has a well-stocked herb rack.
 Whether you grow and dry them yourself, get clippings off friends or simply buy dried herbs, restock your kitchen pantry with all your favourite flavours.
-Get in the habit of using homemade marinades, herb rubs or infused oils to flavour your food instead of pre-packaged seasonings.

 One of the hardest pantry item for most people to part with is in fact sugar itself.
 This is because sugar is used in so many things from your morning coffee to baking, sauces and desserts.
 But ideally, if you want a sugar-free pantry, the white and brown sugar needs to go.
 Instead go for all-natural sweeteners like stevia, erythritol, monk fruit, honey or maple syrup (just use sparingly).
 These are highly nutritious and have less impact on the body than table sugars.